 If you’re an affiliate marketer, Google will not want to rank your product review unless a user searches for its specific attributes.
 Instead, they want to rank the product itself — that way, a customer can go straight to checkout or learn more information about the brand.

-How Will Google’s Quality Guidelines Change in The Future?
+How Will Google’s Quality Content Writing Guidelines Change in The Future?

-Google’s quality guidelines will evolve with new technology and devices.
+Google’s quality content writing guidelines will evolve with new technology and devices.
 We’ll just have to wait and see if Google’s Quality Graders will actually be as harsh as they seem in these guidelines.

 Make sure to get the nitty-gritty details on Google’s Quality Guidelines in the full 160 page document… which, just so happens to be a PDF document with a terrible mobile experience.
 We’ll let it slide this time, Google.